dyhes/zulip/templates/zerver/integrations/rss.md

-Get service alerts, news, and new blog posts right in Zulip with our RSS integration!
+Get service alerts, news, and new blog posts right in Aloha with our RSS integration!

 !!! tip ""

-    Note that [the Zapier integration][1] is usually a simpler way to integrate RSS with Zulip.
+    Note that [the Zapier integration][1] is usually a simpler way to integrate RSS with Aloha.

 [1]: ./zapier